fatmatto/express-toolkit/README.md

 - post:create
 - pre:updateById
 - post:updateById
-- pre:update
-- post:update
-- pre:delete
+- pre:updateByQuery
-- post:delete
+- post:updateByQuery
 - pre:deleteById
-- post:delete
-- pre:count
+- post:deleteById
-- post:count
+- pre:deleteByQuery
-- pre:finalize
+- post:deleteByQuery

 Note, `pre:finalize` is called on every endpoint, just before sending the response payload to the client.
 Here you can hijack `req.toSend` and update it as you need.